PeterTh/dsfix/DATA/README.txt

 Additionally, the "dsfix" folder should be in that same location.
 Turn off tools such as MSI Afterburner or other overlays that manipulate D3D.
-Then try restoring the default settings in the .ini file If none of these help then check if the problem still occurs when you remove/rename DINPUT8.dll Finally, try rebooting
+Then try restoring the default settings in the .ini file If you are using the framerate unlock feature,  disable Windows "Data Execution Prevention".
+If none of these help then check if the problem still occurs when you remove/rename DINPUT8.dll Finally, try rebooting
 If the issue still persists, then report the problem, otherwise it has nothing to do with DSfix.